Comparative Literature PhD

 Programme website: Comparative Literature

-Doctorate-level study is an opportunity to expand upon your interests and expertise in a community that really values research; and to make an original, positive contribution to Comparative Literature.
+Doctorate-level study is an opportunity to make an original, positive contribution to research in Comparative Literature.

 As the first UNESCO World City of Literature, and a major cultural hub, Edinburgh is the ideal place to study literary works of different linguistic and cultural systems, and to explore the relationship between literature and the other arts.
 In the course of your research, you will look comparatively at one or more literary themes, genres or historical periods.

 Our programme draws on the expertise of staff from across the School of Literatures, Languages and Cultures (LLC).
 Literature has been taught here for over 250 years and we offer one of the widest variety of languages of any UK university, particularly within European Languages and Cultures which comprises:

 - Russian Studies

 - Spanish, Portuguese and Latin American Studies (Hispanic Studies)

 In the latest Research Excellence Framework (REF 2021), our research in these subjects was submitted in Modern Languages.
 The results reaffirm Edinburgh’s position as one of the UK’s leading research universities - third in the UK based on the quality and breadth of its research in Modern Languages according to Times Higher Education's REF power ratings.

 Join our community and undertake a specialised research project under the guidance of knowledgeable and well-published supervisors.
 As well as European literature, we have particular strengths in literature from East Asia, South America, Lusophone Africa, and the Middle East, and literature written in English from around the world.